-If your time and budget only stretches to 24 hours in Monaco, this itinerary shows you exactly how to fill your time.
+If your time and budget only stretches to 24 hours in Monaco, this itinerary shows you exactly how to fill your one special day.

 Monaco is a small principality in the south of France, less than an hour from Nice Airport.
 It’s a fantastic city break destination throughout the year, thanks to its mild weather, beautiful scenery and plenty of things to do and see.
 However, it also has a reputation for being luxurious and a very expensive place to visit.
 With that in mind, most people prefer to keep visits short.

-Here’s how to spend your time in the best way possible.
+Here’s how to spend one day in Monaco, in the best way possible.

-What to do in Monaco in 1 day
+What to do in Monaco for a day

 The boulangeries in Monaco are as good as any in France.
 Thankfully, you’ll find plenty, all offering fresh croissants and pastries as well as delicious coffee.
 Go on, have a cup… You’ll need one if you’ve only got a day to explore Monaco!